olibre/olibre.github.io/README.md

 # Performance on server side

+The project is at early stage, still in progress...
+Please contribute ;-)

+Nevertheless the slideshow **presentation is already published at http://olibre.github.io**

+The idea is to share experience feedback on these domains:
 - Hardware
 - Software (C++, C++17, Boost, ...)
 - Management (scm, build, dependecies...)

-This slideshow presentation may be used as training course.
+This slideshow presentation should be used as training course...

 # License